asadsunny14050/mantish-shell/README.md

 # 🦗 Mantish

-A custom shell implementation in C
+A custom unix shell implementation in C